albernaker/BashCourse/README.md

 - #!/bin/bash

-Now you can start programing your code to hack NASA!!
+Now you can start programming your code to hack NASA!!